Limoncello Ricotta Cheesecake-in-a-jar

 - Cover the jar tightly with tin foil and lower it into the pressure cooker.

 - Close and lock the lid of the pressure cooker.
 Turn the heat up to high and when the cooker reaches pressure, lower to the heat to the minimum required by the cooker to maintain pressure.
 Cook for 15-20 minutes at high pressure.

 - When time is up, open the pressure cooker with the Natural release method - move the cooker off the burner and wait for the pressure to come down on its own (about 10 minutes).
 For electric pressure cookers, when cooking time is up count 10 minutes of natural open time.
 Then, release the rest of the pressure using the valve.

 - Delicately remove the jars from the pressure cooker and place on a cooling rack, trivet, or other raised platform that will allow the air to circulate around the jar.

 - Remove the tinfoil and let it cool this way for about an hour.
 Then, place in the fridge and let it chill thoroughly for at least 4 hours before serving.

-- Attack a choccolate bar with the vegetable peeler to make hazelnut choccolate "splinters."
+- Attack a chocolate bar with the vegetable peeler to make hazelnut chocolate "splinters."